averkoc/lxprivate/drafts/ws9_scripting.md

 ````

 <details>
-    <summary>Here is a version of demo.py that handles ctrl-c properly</summary>
+    <summary>Click to see a version of demo.py that handles ctrl-c properly</summary>

 ```python
 import time